Flex TV: Google Assistant/Alexa + Plex Integration (with support for Sonarr, Couch, Sick, etc.)

 When talking with Google Assistant, your speech is parsed using API.ai's natural language processing, meaning Phlex is always getting better!
 Below are just a few examples of the type of things you can ask Flex TV to do.

 OK Google, Ask Flex TV to play Batman Begins.
 OK Google, Tell Flex TV to play the latest episode of Game of Thrones.
+Ok Google, Ask Flex TV to play Enter Sandman by Metallica.
+Ok Google, Ask Flex TV to play Eminem.
+Ok Google, Ask Flex TV to play The Slim Shady LP.
 OK Google, Ask Flex TV to pause playback.
 OK Google, Ask Flex TV to stop playback.
 OK Google, Ask Flex TV to set the volume to 80%.
 OK Google, Ask Flex TV turn the volume down.
 OK Google, Ask Flex TV to turn on a Bill Murray movie.
 OK Google, Ask Flex TV to fire up a Comedy.
 OK Google, Ask Flex TV to play a movie.
 OK Google, Ask Flex TV to play season 4 episode 3 of The Simpsons.
 OK Google, Ask Flex TV to download the show Alf.
 OK Google, Ask Flex TV to download Season 2 Episode 5 of the show The Americans.
 OK Google, Ask Flex TV to fetch The Avengers Age of Ultron.
 OK Google, Ask Flex TV what's playing.
 OK Google, Ask Flex TV what the name of this movie is.
 OK Google, Tell Flex TV I want to watch Frozen From 1 Hour and 45 Minutes.
 OK Google, Ask Flex TV if I have any new movies.
+OK Google, Ask Flex TV What's on deck.

 Below are all of the recognized trigger phrases for Google Assistant commands.